JiteshSoni108/microservice/README.md

 -Hotel
 -Rating

+I have added API gateway which will call requested service.
+NO SERVICE NAME CALL FROM END USER.

 Note: All 3 services are communicating using Feign Client and all service configuration is added in Config service.

 - Okta implementation for Authentication.
 For this you need to create your own okta account.